 HANDSPUN items MUST display appropriate twist, consistency, quality of fiber and finishing.
 All yarns must be labeled with fiber content, weight, yardage and care instructions.

 KNITTED/CROCHETED items MUST display use of appropriate fibers and gauge, as well as appropriate finishing (blocking, treatment of joins, no knots), and appropriate attachment of closures and embellishments.
 Machine knitting MUST be specified on the hangtag.
 ALL items MUST display suitable level of quality and appearance of creativity.

 WALL artwork MUST be ready to hang.
 Choice of materials, integrity of construction, appropriate finishing (wet finishing or blocking), hanging method, and backing are all subject to jury.

 BASKETRY items MUST display appropriate construction techniques, appropriate finishing with handles and/or feet securely attached and no surface hair or ends showing.
 The item MUST display appropriate integrity of the structure.

-JEWELRY items MUST display appropriate finishing and construction techniques (tight stringing, no residual glue, no loose threads, no cracked or broken glass, secure clasp and no missing pieces.
+JEWELRY items MUST display appropriate material choice, finishing and construction techniques (tight stringing, no residual glue, no loose threads, no cracked or broken glass, secure clasp and no missing pieces.
 Overall integrity of the piece must be acceptable.
 All jewelry must be labeled with metal content.
 If magnets are used in any way, a health warning MUST be added on the hangtag.

 TAPESTRY items MUST display appropriate woven integrity (sett, beat, edges and joins) as well as appropriate finishing (blocking, hem and no wrinkles).
 Hanging methods are subject to jury inspection.